-Asset Protection Lawyers Representing Professionals, Business Owners, and Investors in the Sugar Land and Houston Areas
+Asset Protection Lawyers Representing Professionals, Business Owners, and Investors in Sugar Land, Houston and the Surrounding Areas

 Every day, there are more than 70,000 civil lawsuits filed in the United States.
 Many of these lawsuits target small business owners, physicians, real estate investors, and other high-net-worth individuals who have deep pockets and who can “afford” to pay a settlement to make the case go away.
 You hear that we live in a litigious society, and it’s true.
 If filing a lawsuit presents an opportunity to make some easy money (especially when plaintiffs’ lawyers take cases on a contingency-fee basis so there is no financial risk involved for the claimant), you can be almost certain that the lawsuit is going to be filed.

 This makes asset protection planning essential for anyone who has a lot to lose.
 Asset protection planning involves the use of legal entities, trusts, and other tools and strategies to minimize financial exposure in the event of a civil judgment or other substantial liability.
 When done properly, asset protection planning not only limits the assets you have at risk, but it also reduces the incentive for would-be plaintiffs to initiate litigation.

 Who needs asset protection planning?
 We generally recommend it for:

 - Accountants, dentists, doctors, financial planners, lawyers, and other professionals

 - Entrepreneurs and business owners